 - Camera with 1-inch 20MP sensor the onboard camera has been redesigned to use a 1-inch Megapixel CMOS sensor.

 - Remote controller with built-in screen the Phantom 4 Pro controller integrates an upgraded Lightbridge HD video transmission system that adds 5.8 GHz...

 The Phantom 4 Pro has all the benefits of the Mavic Pro’s range and the additions of a better camera, a mechanical shutter, solid top speed and up to 30 minutes of flight time.
 For me, drones are aerial cameras first.
 Yes, the price is a bit more than the Mavic Pro, but if you want quality over portability, it’s no contest at $1499.

 And the Phantom 4 Pro is pretty damn portable.
 We’ve reviewed the Phantom 4, and it’s light and sturdy.
 It breaks down into a backpack, and you’re ready for your next adventure.
 Yes, you’ll want extra batteries.
 The 30-minute flight time is under perfect conditions.
 Shave a few minutes off, and you have a real world battery life.

 The destroyer of bank accounts.
 Damn DJI and their marketing videos.
 It is meant for professionals, though DJI won’t turn down the buyer who wants the latest and greatest.
 What’s different over the first Inspire is essentially everything.
 New airframe.
 Better battery life.
 Top speed of 67 mph.

-- Supports CinemaDNG and ProRes Recording; Dual-Battery Design
+- Drone supports CinemaDNG and ProRes Recording.

 And it is truly a dual operator drone now thanks to the front facing 720p camera for the pilot.
 One person focuses on the best flight path, while the other controls the 360-degree camera.